padok-team/docs-terraform-guidelines/wysiwg_patterns.md

   - Can be seperate with sub folder to have sub layers, thus a state per sub layer and not layer.
 (Ex: If you state is too big with too many resource you can divide it in different sub layer)
   - Only one file for the configuration of terraform for the layer named `_settings.tf`
     - Defines required_version of terraform
-    - Terraform provider used but not the version
+    - Terraform provider used but not it’s version
-    - Unique identifier for the backend
+    - Backend configuration

 #### Size of layer